John Bernard Riley: Life

 Riley began playing drums at age eight, after receiving a snare drum as a gift.
 In the biographies provided to the media, Riley acknowledges the early support of his parents, John and Mary Ann.
 While attending fourth grade in Scotch Plains, New Jersey, Riley began studying percussion privately with Thomas Sicola, Jr. (b.
 Mar.
 1944), who, at that time, was a recent graduate of the New York College of Music (bachelor of music) and a music teacher in the nearby Cranford Township Public Schools.

 Riley studied music at the University of North Texas College of Music, where he was introduced to a larger world of music and percussion.
 While there, he played, toured, and recorded Lab 76 with the One O'Clock Lab Band.
 Lab 76 was nominated for a Grammy Award for "Best Jazz Performance by a Big Band."
-Jazz drummer Paul Guerrero had been one of his influential teachers at North Texas.
+Jazz drummer Paul Guerrero was one of his influential teachers at North Texas.